 There are two ways that the mitral valve can malfunction.
-The most common is a leaky mitral valve, known as mitral valve regurgitation.
+The most common is a leaky (or "regurgitant") mitral valve.
 In this case, the valve does not close properly, and blood flows backwards into the lungs when the heart muscle squeezes.
 Blood flowing backwards into the lungs can cause shortness of breath (first with exertion but later at rest).
+This is known as mitral valve regurgitation.
 With time, the heart muscle will grow weaker, leading to congestive heart failure.

 The most common cause of a leaky mitral valve is degenerative mitral valve disease.
 The hallmarks of degenerative mitral valve disease (also known as "floppy valve syndrome") include weakness and redundancy of the leaflets and their supporting structures.